 Avoid processed foods as these are fortified with folic acid and this causes a burden in metabolism, especially for these folks with the genetic snp.

 Thankfully, methylfolate can be taken as a supplement!
 If you have an MTHFR snp you may need to take a supplement.
 However, dosing can be tricky.
 Not all people will respond the same with the same supplementation, so that is where testing comes in which I discuss below.

-One of our children does very well taking Metagenics Glycogenics, selenium, magnesium and zinc.
+One of our children does very well taking Metagenics Glycogenics (for methylation), selenium, magnesium and zinc.
 No more migraines with aura even when she eats foods with additives/chemicals (which have always caused her to react) such as ‘natural flavors‘.
 She needs only 1 Glycogenics per day to stay migraine free.